Summer Devotions Kids: Simple Rhythms for Joyful Faith

 Reflecting on Scripture together during long, bright days

-When we open the Bible with our children, we’re joining a conversation God began long ago and is still lovingly carrying on with us today.
+When we open the Bible with our children, we join a conversation God began long ago.
 Choose one or two short passages and linger there for a few days.
 Read slowly, keep your words simple, and invite the kids to tell the story back in their own way.
-If you need an easy place to start, these daily Bible reading plans for busy lives can help you keep Scripture close without making it feel heavy.
+If you need an easy place to start, these daily Bible reading plans for busy lives

 Consider these verses as summer anchors: